Federal law enforcement shootings have escaped the kind of scrutiny that gave rise to the local policing reforms of the Black Lives Matter movement.

 Warren Jose sat in the police interrogation room, in hospital gown and handcuffs, sinking forward with each ragged breath as he struggled to explain what happened in Ahwatukee.Read more

 The mother of the slain woman struggles to understand why agents aren’t being held responsible for her death, as defense lawyers seek copies of HSI policies and procedures.Read more

 Efrain Torres swung open the brick-red wooden gate to his family’s northwest Chicago home and headed toward the back door after a night out with friends.
 In the predawn darkness, he heard voices behind him.
 “Felix, come here,” they said.
 “Come here, Felix.”
-Within minutes, his dad lay bleeding from an HSI agent’s gunshot, one of more than a dozen agent-involved shootings nationwide.Read more
+Within minutes, his dad lay bleeding from an HSI agent’s gunshot, one of at least 14 agent-involved shootings nationwide.Read more

 Agents from Homeland Security Investigations (HSI), a division of U.S. Immigration and Customs Enforcement, have killed, wounded or injured at least 16 people in shootings nationwide, most occurring in 2018-19, according to a review by the Howard Center for Investigative Journalism.
 Arizona had the most agent-involved shootings, but cases were also reported in at least eight other states.
 Most of the victims were black, Hispanic or Native American.
 No agent was charged in any of the shootings.
 Howard Center reporters pieced together details of the shootings using government records, obtained under public information requests, as well as court documents, lawsuits and interviews.